 What is the Coalition for Responsible Gene Editing in Agriculture?

-The Coalition for Responsible Gene Editing in Agriculture was formed by The Center for Food Integrity to strive for global understanding and acceptance of gene editing technology in agriculture and food.
-Coalition participants share the goal to earn trust in gene editing to provide consumers safe, nutritious and affordable food produced in sustainable systems.
+The Coalition for Responsible Gene Editing in Agriculture was formed by The Center for Food Integrity (CFI) to strive for global understanding and acceptance of gene editing technology in agriculture and food.
+Coalition participants share the goal of earning trust in gene editing to provide consumers safe, nutritious and affordable food produced in sustainable systems.

 Who are the members of the Coalition and how did they become involved?

-Members of the coalition are leaders in the fields of science, agriculture and food production.
-They became involved because they believe that gene editing has tremendous potential to solve food production challenges, and they aspire to work together to engage with stakeholders about responsible use of this technology.
-View the full list of Coalition Leaders here.
+Members of the Coalition include representatives from food companies, academia, civil society, technology developers, farmers and related associations.
+They got involved because they believe that gene editing has tremendous potential to solve food production challenges, and they aspire to work together to engage with stakeholders about the responsible use of this technology.
+View the list of Coalition leaders here.

-Why did The Center for Food Integrity (CFI) form the Coalition?
+Why did The Center for Food Integrity form the Coalition?
 What is CFI’s role?

-The Center for Food Integrity facilitates the Coalition for Responsible Use of Gene Editing in Agriculture, which was formed in 2016.
-Many consumers, and other stakeholders, are unfamiliar with gene editing – both the science behind it and the promise ahead.
-The Coalition has a mission to cultivate support for responsible used of gene editing in agriculture, and Coalition participants believe it is important to engage stakeholders in that process.
+The Center for Food Integrity facilitates the Coalition for Responsible Gene Editing in Agriculture, which was formed in 2016.
+Many consumers and other stakeholders are unfamiliar with gene editing — both the science behind it and the promise ahead.
+The Coalition has a mission to cultivate support for responsible use gene editing in agriculture, and Coalition participants believe it is important to engage stakeholders in that process.

-What are the Principles and Guidelines for Responsible Use of Gene Editing?
-Why are they needed?
+What is the Framework for Responsible Use of Gene Editing in Agriculture?
+Why is it needed?

-The principles and guidelines are outlined here.
-Agriculture and food system leaders feel it is imperative to openly and transparently communicate with stakeholders about how gene editing technology is being used in a responsible manner as more products begin to enter the marketplace.
-In an evolving regulatory environment, the Principles and Guidelines provide a mechanism for communicating a commitment to use the technology in a trust-worthy manner.
+Agriculture and food system leaders feel it is important to openly and transparently communicate with stakeholders about how gene editing technology is being used as more products begin to enter the marketplace.

-How can those interested stay updated on coalition activities and gene editing technology, in general?
+How can those interested stay up-to-date on the Coalition’s activities and gene editing technology in general?